Earn a Dietetics Bachelor's Degree or Take the Didactic Dietetic Coursework Only

 An Elite Program Brought to You Online

 The Distance Dietetic Program (DDP) is accredited the same as our on-campus program; however it is designed to be more accessible for students who have employment and/or family commitments that preclude participating in a full-time on-campus experience.
-The UNC Dietetics and Nutrition department coordinates with UNC Extended Campus to be able to bring this program to you online.
+The UNC Department of Kinesiology, Nutrition, and Dietetics (KiND) coordinates with UNC Extended Campus to be able to bring this program to you online.

 Two Distance Dietetic Program (DDP) Options